 The most basic and least expensive way to extend wifi coverage is a wireless range extender.
 These devices range in price from about $20 to $100.
 They do the job but lacks the speed, reliability, and range compared to other solutions.
-We like the performance of the TP-Link 300 for the price
+The weakest part of these range extenders are the backhaul capabilities.
+If these satellite devices are not connected to the main router via wired ethernet, they rely on using a wireless connection, but if the wireless link is already weak (hence the reason for installing the extender), then this impairs the backhaul capabilities.

 The best option to extend WiFi signal coverage, is to connect several routers together, with one being master (doles out the IP addresses to connecting devices) and the other routers acting as basic Wireless Access Points that extends the wireless coverage.
 Together, they share the same SSID and work seamlessly to extend the range, without compromising speed and reliability.

-- With this option, the second and subsequent routers need to be placed in the low signal areas with a ethernet connection back to the master router, which is typically colocated close to the service provider's broadband modem.
+- With this option, the second and subsequent routers need to be placed in the low signal areas with a ethernet connection back to the master router, which is typically co-located in close proximity to the service provider's broadband modem.

 - Before you connect a router to another, make sure that both have different IP addresses to prevent addressing conflict.